CT

 - A radiologist will read the images and make a report.

-- You may be told that the results of your CT will be sent to the doctor who ordered the test.
+- You may be told that the results of your neck or back CT will be sent to the doctor who ordered the test.
 This indicates that a report will be sent.
 If you are seeing a surgeon, they will need the actual images to give you the best information about your options.
 You will need to obtain these from the imaging center (either on disc or preferably on film) and be sure to bring them to your follow-up appointment.
 If you do not have your films, you may need to reschedule your follow-up appointment with the films to complete your evaluation.